kcajj/recombinant_population_analysis/notes/note2.md

-### we can do the same thing for parameter estimation
+# Parameter estimation

+## Emission parameters

+We can implement the same hybrid reference approach and see how the results compare with respect to MAFFT.

 <pre>